xojs/vscode-linter-xo/readme.md

 ## Recent Updates

+- v3.8.1

+  - Diagnostics now underline the entire diagnostic, rather than only the first character (closes #87)

 - v3.8.0

   - If a file is opened without a workspace folder, linter-xo will attempt to resolve the project root and lint appropriately.